-Certain pronouncements were issued by the IASB or the IFRIC that are mandatory for accounting periods commencing on or after September 1, 2022.
+Certain pronouncements were issued by the IASB or the IFRIC that are mandatory for accounting periods commencing on or after September 1, 2023.
 Many are not applicable or do not have a significant impact to the Company and have been excluded.
 The following have not yet been adopted and are being evaluated to determine their impact on the Company.

-- IAS 1 Presentation of Financial Statements ("IAS 1") was amended in January 2020 to provide a more general approach to the classification of liabilities under IAS 1 based on the contractual arrangements in place at the reporting date.
+IAS 1 - Presentation of Financial Statements ("IAS 1") was amended in January 2020 to provide a more general approach to the classification of liabilities under IAS 1 based on the contractual arrangements in place at the reporting date.
 The amendments clarify that the classification of liabilities as current or noncurrent is based solely on a company's right to defer settlement at the reporting date.
 The right needs to be unconditional and must have substance.
 The amendments also clarify that the transfer of a company's own equity instruments is regarded as settlement of a liability, unless it results from the exercise of a conversion option meeting the definition of an equity instrument.
-The amendments are effective for annual periods beginning on January 1, 2023. - IAS 37 Provisions, Contingent Liabilities, and Contingent Assets ("IAS 37") was amended.
-The amendments clarify that when assessing if a contract is onerous, the cost of fulfilling the contract includes all costs that relate directly to the contract i.e. a full-cost approach.
-Such costs include both the incremental costs of the contract (i.e. costs a company would avoid if it did not have the contract) and an allocation of other direct costs incurred on activities required to fulfill the contract e.g. contract management and supervision, or depreciation of equipment used in fulfilling the contract.
-The amendments are effective for annual periods beginning on January 1, 2022. - IAS 16 Property, Plant and Equipment ("IAS 16") was amended.
-The amendments introduce new guidance, such that the proceeds from selling items before the related property, plant and equipment is available for its intended use can no longer be deducted from the cost.
-Instead, such proceeds are to be recognized in profit or loss, together with the costs of producing those items.
-The amendments are effective for annual periods beginning on January 1, 2022. - IAS 1 In February 2021, the IASB issued 'Disclosure of Accounting Policies' with amendments that are intended to help preparers in deciding which accounting policies to disclose in their financial statements.
+The amendments are effective for annual periods beginning on January 1, 2023.

+IAS 1 - In February 2021, the IASB issued 'Disclosure of Accounting Policies' with amendments that are intended to help preparers in deciding which accounting policies to disclose in their financial statements.
 The amendments are effective for year ends beginning on or after January 1, 2023.